sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 * Initial release with basic rate limiting functionality.

 == Upgrade Notice ==
+= 2.20 =
+This version adds daily bar charts for Blocked IPs, Banned IPs, and High Traffic Excluded Bots in the admin panel, along with a **Log Expires (Days)** setting for automatic cleanup of logs after a configurable number of days (default: 5 days), with hourly cleanup via WordPress Scheduler.
+Update to gain visual insights and manage log retention efficiently.

+= 2.19 =
+This version adds auto-refresh of Blocked IPs, Banned IPs, and High Traffic Excluded Bots logs every 30 seconds in the admin panel.
+Update to enable dynamic log updates without manual page refresh.

 = 2.18 =
 This version adds a **Blocked Bots (User Agents)** setting to block malicious bots immediately, logs them to the Blocked IPs Log, and prefixes all error messages and logs with "Anti Browser DDoS Protection: ".
 Update to enhance bot blocking and improve message consistency.